Cycle and walking 'must be norm' for short journeys

 Schools and workplaces should also be encouraged to get more pupils and staff cycling and walking.

-NICE has previously given its backing to 20mph speed limits in certain areas.'Costing lives'
+NICE has previously given its backing to 20mph speed limits in certain areas.

 The group said local authorities needed to take action, as the levels of inactivity were costing lives.